Creamy Vegan Cashew Sauce (Hidden Veggie Crema)

 Some recipes become instant favorites in our home, but what really takes them over the top is a drizzle of this creamy cashew crema.
 My husband and I love it most on Broccoli and Chickpea Stuffed Sweet Potatoes.

 When I want something a little more flexible, I pour it over Sweet Potato Bowls.
-Itโs the perfect way to turn simple ingredients into a comforting dinner that feels anything but ordinary.
+It’s the perfect way to turn simple ingredients into a comforting dinner that feels anything but ordinary.

-Spotlight on This Roasted Veggie Cashew Crema Sauce
+Spotlight on This Creamy Vegan Cashew Sauce

 How to Eat This Sauce